stivale/stivale/STIVALE2.md

 All other general purpose registers are undefined.

 ### S3X0 and z/Arch
-All registers are undefined (R0 and R15 are basically "wild").
-Your stack is the bootloader's stack and the max. size of it is set to 8K.
-Unlike other architectures, the S390 will throw a TELNET and Hercules Debug device as part of the Stivale2 terminal tags.
-No framebuffer is available.
+Some registers are undefined (R0 and R15 are basically "wild" and not required to be set, except the stack pointer (R15) and return address (R14)).

+The stack is valid and the bootloader may or may not use the kernel's stack.

+There must always be a TELNET or an Hercules Debug device as part of the Stivale2 terminal tags with support exclusively to the EBCDIC IBM-4071 codepage.
+No framebuffer is expected to exist.

 Since no paging is required to boot a kernel, Dynamic Address Translation is disabled and expected to be enabled by the kernel.

 The kernel is also expected to override the default Service, Machine Check, Program Check, External Interrupt and I/O Interruption New PSWs - those may be considered undefined and should not be relied upon.

-Using ASCII instead of IBM-4071 codepage (EBCDIC); Otherwise the terminal **will not work**.

 No vector facilities are enabled, SMP is not enabled and Floating Point support is not enabled either.